-If you’re planning to drive in a foreign country (not including Canada or the USA) it might be a good idea to get an international driver’s license.
+If you’re planning to drive in a non-English speaking country it’s a good idea to get an international driver’s license.
 It’s a small booklet written in multiple foreign languages and you’ll need a passport photo.
 I got mine at the BCAA before I headed to Spain, and you should be able to buy one at AAA or your auto club.

 Power plugs are the same in Canada and the states and a few other places.
 In Europe, Asia, and Australia the electricity is different and you’ll need a power plug adapter so you can charge up your phone, camera, and other electronic devices.
 You can buy one at your local drugstore, hardware store, or from Amazon.
 Disclosure: if you click the link below and make a purchase from Amazon, I’ll receive a small commission for the referral.